DeepTimbadiya/DeepTimbadiya/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Data Analyst
-- 🌱 I’m currently learning Python and DAS
+- 🌱 I’m currently learning Data Analyst
-- 👯 I’m looking to collaborate on python project
+- 👯 I’m looking to collaborate on Data Analyst